mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 # Building Location-Aware Multi-Agent Systems with Mapbox MCP and CrewAI

-Modern AI agents can write code, analyze data, and answer complex questions—but most can't tell you how long it takes to drive between two locations, calculate optimal delivery routes, or determine service coverage areas.
+Modern AI agents can write code, analyze data, and answer complex questions, but most can't tell you how long it takes to drive between two locations, calculate optimal delivery routes, or determine service coverage areas.
 In our [introduction to the Mapbox MCP Server](./mapbox-mcp-intro.md), we showed how the Model Context Protocol brings location intelligence to AI agents through a standardized interface.

 In this tutorial, we'll put that power to work with **CrewAI**, one of the most popular frameworks for building multi-agent systems in Python.
-CrewAI excels at orchestrating multiple specialized agents that collaborate on complex tasks—perfect for location-based workflows that require geocoding, route planning, and spatial analysis working together.
+CrewAI excels at orchestrating multiple specialized agents that collaborate on complex tasks.
+It's perfect for location-based workflows that require geocoding, route planning, and spatial analysis working together.

 ## Why CrewAI for Location-Aware Agents?

 CrewAI's architecture is particularly well-suited for geospatial tasks:

-**Multi-Agent Collaboration**: Create specialized agents for different aspects of location intelligence—one for geocoding, one for routing, one for analysis.
+**Multi-Agent Collaboration**: Create specialized agents for different aspects of location intelligence (one for geocoding, one for routing, one for analysis).
 They share context and work together seamlessly.

 **Role-Based Specialization**: Define clear roles like "Location Specialist" or "Route Optimizer" with specific goals and expertise, mirroring how location-based businesses actually work.